Justice League Heroes: Villains

-Each of the seven main characters has at least two alternate skins (only Superman and Wonder Woman have three) that can be purchased in the same manner as the unlockable characters.
-These alternative costumes vary the characters game stats by small amounts and recreate classic or alternative costumes from the character's history.
-For example, Superman and the Flash can be made to look like their older counterparts from the Earth-Two universe (Jay Garrick included), while one of the alternative costumes for Batman is the famous blue and grey costume with the yellow elliptic bat emblem on his chest, as well as the Batman Beyond suit.
-The unlockable Green Lanterns have exactly the same powers as John Stewart and are effectively just changes to the costume, voice, and minor visual differences in their powers and combat animations and fight idles: John Stewart has a rectangular shield, Rayner a triangular one.
+Each of the seven main characters has two unlockable costumes, with Superman and Wonder Woman having three.
+These alternative costumes alter the character's stats by small amounts and recreate classic or alternative costumes from the character's history.

 Reception

 The PS2, Xbox and PSP versions received "mixed or average" reviews according to the review aggregation website Metacritic.

 The PlayStation Portable version was praised for customization and co-op game play.
 It also received better reviews by both fans and critics than the console versions.

 The game was unfavorably compared to the similar multiplayer Marvel games X-Men Legends and Marvel: Ultimate Alliance, which allow the player to choose any character on any level, while Justice League Heroes contains several levels where the choice was taken away.

-The DS version was not well received as well, with Nintendo Power giving it a 3.5, GameSpot a 5/10 and IGN a 4.4.
-The GBA version received generally positive critical response.
+The DS version was not well received, with Nintendo Power giving it a 3.5, GameSpot a 5/10 and IGN a 4.4.